 GeneCards Summary for CDK3 Gene

 CDK3 (Cyclin Dependent Kinase 3) is a Protein Coding gene.
-Among its related pathways are GADD45 Pathway and Cell Cycle Control of Chromosomal Replication.
+Diseases associated with CDK3 include Star Syndrome.
+Among its related pathways are Cell Cycle Control of Chromosomal Replication and GADD45 Pathway.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
-An important paralog of this gene is TEN1-CDK3.
+An important paralog of this gene is CDK2.

 UniProtKB/Swiss-Prot for CDK3 Gene

 Serine/threonine-protein kinase that plays a critical role in the control of the eukaryotic cell cycle; involved in G0-G1 and G1-S cell cycle transitions.
 Interacts with CCNC/cyclin-C during interphase.
 Phosphorylates histone H1, ATF1, RB1 and CABLES1.
 ATF1 phosphorylation triggers ATF1 transactivation and transcriptional activities, and promotes cell proliferation and transformation.
 CDK3/cyclin-C mediated RB1 phosphorylation is required for G0-G1 transition.
 Promotes G1-S transition probably by contributing to the activation of E2F1, E2F2 and E2F3 in a RB1-independent manner.